-If you’re looking for where you can obtain insulin at a lower cost, then click here to enroll in our patient assistance program, where insulin could cost as little $60.00 per month month through Prescription Hope’s medication access service!
+If you’re looking for where you can obtain insulin at a lower cost, then click here to enroll in , where insulin could cost as little $60.00 per month month through Prescription Hope’s medication access service!

 In the early 1920s, a process of manufacturing insulin from a cow’s pancreas was discovered.
 Since its introduction, it worked fine for the treatment of diabetes.